Email deliverability is greatly influenced by how senders obtain and respect recipient opt-in and opt-out.

-As part of our efforts to stop unwanted emails, Twilio has recently updated our Twilio SendGrid Email Policy to be more consistent with our Acceptable Use Policy (AUP).
-Email recipients expect that the emails they want to receive will reach them, unhindered by filtering or other blockers.
-An important step Twilio and its customers can take to make that expectation a reality is to prevent and eliminate unwanted emails.
-To that end, Twilio strives to work with its customers so that emails are sent to recipients that wish to receive those emails, and those emails comply with applicable laws, regulations, and industry standards or guidance.
+Twilio SendGrid customers must uphold the Twilio SendGrid Email Policy to prevent and eliminate unwanted emails.
+Twilio strives to work with its customers so that emails are sent to recipients that wish to receive those emails, and those emails comply with applicable laws, regulations, and industry standards or guidance.

 Notice: If you are an Independent Software Vendor (ISV) - a Twilio SendGrid customer who uses Twilio SendGrid services in the delivery of your services to your own clients (see End Users as defined in our Terms of Service) - that means your responsibility to adhere to our policies extends to the activity of your customers.
 You and your End-Users must comply with the Twilio SendGrid Email Policy and all applicable laws, regulations, and industry standards or guidance in connection with your use, or your End Users use of Twilio SendGrid Email.

-- All commercial or promotional email you send must include the following in the body of each message:
+- All non-transactional email you send must include the following in the body of each message:

 - An accurate physical mailing address in the body of the email where unsubscribe requests can be physically mailed